vrabbi-backstage/backstack-demo/docs/end-to-end/lab-guide.md

 ![Manually Sync App](../images/dev-flow/33-manually-sync-app-kubectl.png)

-This can also be done via the ArgoCD CLI or UI (The UI does not work in web based codespaces) which can be setup using the [following guide](../../ARGOCD.md)
+This can also be done via the ArgoCD CLI or UI.

 ### Step 10: Verifying Policy Compliance